-Interdisciplinary Conference Funding for ESPP Specialization and MSU Doctoral Students
+Interdisciplinary Conference Funding for ESPP Dual Major and MSU Doctoral Students

 For any MSU doctoral student to attend conference or meetings with an interdisciplinary environmental focus.
 Students must present their work.
 Up to $500 for domestic and $750 for international travel.
-ESPP specialization students who have completed two of the four requirements of the program are eligible for additional funds.
+Students currently enrolled in the ESPP specialization who have completed two of the four specialization requirements are eligible for up to two grants.
+Other doctoral students are limited to one grant.

 Deadline: Jan.
 15, April 15 and Oct.
 15, annually.